moloean/SqlBuilder/README.md

 Simple SqlBuilder

-This is the sorce code for a presentation about Fluten interface
+This is the source code for a presentation about Fluent interface